 We, the Members of the Asian Parliamentary Assembly,

+Welcoming the efforts by the United Nations and the international community aimed at achieving a political solution to the Syrian crisis on the basis of UN Security Council Resolution No. 2254 (2015).
 (Turkiye)

 Welcoming the establishment of ceasefire regime in SAR ON 30 December 2016 and the Memorandum on the de-escalating zones in the SAR, signed in Astana, Republic of Kazakhstan, on 4 May 2017; (Turkiye)

-(Turkiye) (Turkiye)
+Appreciating also the efforts by the Astana platform for ensuring the calm on the ground, advancing the political process in accordance with the UNSC Resolution No. 2254 and implementing confidence-building measures.
+(Turkiye)

+Highlighting the Memorandum on Stabilization of the Situation in the Idlib De-escalation Area, signed in Sochi, Russian Federation, on 17 September 2018 and the “Additional Protocol to the Memorandum on the Stabilization of the Situation in the Idlib De-Escalation Area, signed in Moscow, Russian Federation, on 5 March 2020.
+(Turkiye)

 Recalling UN Security Council resolutions 2139 and 2165;

 Also recalling the United Nations Charter (1945), the Universal Declaration of Human Rights (1948), the United Nations Declaration on the Elimination of All Forms of Racial Discrimination (1963), the International Covenant on Civil and Political Rights (1966); (Indonesia)